Veronica

 ( ver - RON - ik - uh )

 At-A-Glance InformationThis genus of flowering perennial plants needs full sun and has varying water needs, depending on the species.
+Veronica plants are commonly called Speedwell, Bird's Eye, and Gypsyweed.
 The flowers will attract birds and butterflies to your garden.
-They range in height and width, and produce masses of flowers in white, pink, purple, rose, or deep blue.
+These flowers range in height and width, and produce masses of flowers in shades of white, pink, purple, rose, or deep blue.
 They are wonderful in rock gardens and in borders.

 |